How to Wash Liturgical Linens: A Complete Care Guide

 Washing liturgical linens is a ministry of reverence and care.
 Do it properly, and your linens will serve your parish beautifully for years.

-Browse our collection of liturgical linens — corporals, purificators, palls, and altar cloths.
+Browse our full collection of liturgical linens and textiles — from corporals and purificators to altar cloths and humeral veils.